aws-samples/aws-iam-accessadvisor-permissionboundary/README.md

 ### Exception

-Exceptions are supported vi do_no_list.txt file.
+Exceptions are supported via do_no_list.txt file.
 The file should be stored in s3, where lambda function will have access to retrieve the file.
 The file should contain list of users and or roles that should be excluded.
 The list is s3 object is configurable during Cloudformation deployment.